By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 DISNEY WORLD’S DELUXE RESORTS

-Note: guests at Disney World’s deluxe resorts are eligible for Disney World’s Early Entry program, for early access to its paid individual system for access to certain rides, and for its Extended Evening Hours.
+Note: guests at Disney World’s deluxe resorts are eligible for Disney World’s Early Entry program, and have the ability to pre-book as early as seven days before check-in Lightning Lane Multi Pass and Lightning Lane Single Pass rides.
+They are also eligible for its Extended Evening Hours.

 Compared to other Walt Disney World owned and operated resorts, the deluxe resorts are distinguished by having